rrocketmann/rrocketmann.github.io/README.md

-# portfolio
+## portfolio

-This is the code for my protoflio website page.
-It provides links to my projects and a in-development contact form.
+##### This is the code for my personal portfolio website.
+It includes links to some of my projects and a simple contact form so people can reach out.
+The site is still a work in progress, and I’m continuing to learn and make improvements as I go.
+I really appreciate any feedback or suggestions while I keep developing and refining it.